for Windows 9x/Me/NT/2000/XP x86,x64/2003,2008 x86,x64/Vista x86,x64/Windows 7 x86,x64.

 Solution:

 The image (Fig.1) above shows a simple data flow.
 Each record has a fixed size and a fixed position for each item.
-As an example, for a single record, all non-printable characters with a code less than 20 Hex are selected for display.
-The indicated radio buttons are set as shown below.
+As an example, for a single record, all non-printable characters with a code of less than 20 Hex are selected for display.
+The indicated radio buttons are set, as shown below.

 Fig.2.
 Weight data logger.
 Serial data view setup